-As the weather gets cooler, now is a great time to get into arts and crafts with your little ones.
+As the weather gets cooler, now is a great time to get into arts and crafts with your kids.
 Its not just fun, theyre learning too.
-Whether you enjoy getting messy and trying new things with your children or have never explored art activities at home before, there will be something here for you.
+Whether you enjoy getting messy and trying new things with your kids or have never explored art activities at home before, there will be something here for you.

 Kids traditional birthday party games are still so much fun!
 Everything from Pass the Parcel to Musical Chairs, Pin the Tail on the Donkey, Stuck in the Mud and everything in between.
 Check out our list of fun party games and how to play them.
 Theyll keep the kids amused for hours!